Kronuz/Xapiand/docs/_posts/2019-02-11-xapiand-0-9-0-released.md

 queries, embeds Xapian core 1.5.0, and adds lots of documentation and examples.

-v0.9.0
+### Added
+- Embedded Xapian core 1.5.0 in the source code
+- Accept application/x-ndjson as input for `:restore` command
+- Home and docs site with cosmetic improvements

+### Changed
 - Greatly improves performance
-- Embedded Xapian core 1.5.0 in the source code
-- Fixes a few issues with the way geospatial locations were being filtered and indexed
 - Documentation extended
-- Sort accepting casts
 - Upgraded to fmtlib v5.3.1 library
 - Upgraded to ChaiScript v6.1.1 library
+- Sort accepting casts
 - QueryDSL with flattened queries

-- Accept application/x-ndjson as input for `:restore` command
-- Home and docs site with cosmetic improvements
+### Fixed
+- Fixes a few issues with the way geospatial locations were being filtered and indexed